mienaikoe/ziyu/Chapters/3-6-Chapter20.md

 "Oh those are for my protection.
 I know my ways can be a little crude to some people, but where you're going, you'll wish you were back here with me."

 She stayed quiet as he made a rustling noise and his boots knocked against the creaky floor.
 Step by step, he moved slowly toward her, and came to rest at her side.
 She glanced around for a pair of blue eyes, but didn't see any sign of the maman.
-A faint whirring sound of a firestarter being warmed startled her and an oil lamp lit up, showing Ramne's smug face and lustful eyes staring at hers.
-There is no other displeasure quite like being the prey of another's eye.
-She felt it at Heiko station: How the two looked at her with a hungry gaze, eyeing her satchel and her saffa.
-She felt it in Fajro's presence, his face a thin mask to hide his lustful thoughts.
-And now she knew it most here, in the presence of some narcissistic lunatic.
+A faint whirring sound of a firestarter being warmed startled her and an oil lamp lit up, showing Ramne's smug face and a carnal pair of eyes staring at hers.

 "Holrag is looking for you, you know," he said.
 "And they're promising a hefty reward."